Consensys/doc.web3signer/docs/Reference/CLI/CLI-Syntax.md

 ETH2SIGNER_KEY_CACHE_LIMIT=1500
 ```

 Maximum number of keys to cache in memory.
+The defaults is 1000.

 ### logging